alexsalo/alexsalo.github.io/_posts/2015-12-09-cash-rewards-sign-up-bonus.md

 layout: post
 title: Cash Rewards and Sign Up Bonus
 ---
-Being a [Mustashian](http://www.mrmoneymustache.com/), as I learnt only recently (many Russians are anyway), I like to see precisely how my money flow in and out.
+Being a [Mustashian](http://www.mrmoneymustache.com/), as I've learned only recently (many Russians are anyway), I like to see precisely how my money flow in and out.
 It's been a year since I started to play the Credit Game, and now when my score was high enough to get some classic credit cards I'm ready to do some evaluation.

 Firstly, primary reasons for credit cards are:
 - Protection against fraud